-Through the Bernheim-Fort Knox Wildlands Corridor, KNLT and our conservation partners aim to protect forests and farmland between Bernheim, a 16,000-acre research forest and arboretum, and Fort Knox, a 109,000-acre US Army post south of Louisville, Kentucky.
-Bernheim and Fort Knox both protect significant tracts of contiguous forest, representing some of the largest forest tracts found in the state.
-Oak hickory forests cover most of the knobs and species such as Indiana bats, golden eagles, Olympia marbles, and Southern leopard frogs are found throughout the region.
-The corridor protects unique wetlands, headwater streams and riparian forests within the Salt River watershed.
-Additionally some of the best remaining glades in state are unprotected and located just to the south of Fort Knox.
-The corridor is important intact habitat that is uncommon in this region of the state.
+Through the Bernheim-Fort Knox Wildlands Corridor, KNLT and our conservation partners aim to protect forests and waterways between Bernheim, a 16,000-acre arboretum and research forest, and Fort Knox, a 109,000-acre US Army post.
+The region is home to some of the largest tracts of intact forest found in the state.
+Oak hickory forests cover most of the knobs, and species such as Indiana bats, golden eagles, Olympia marbles, and southern leopard frogs are found throughout the region.
+The corridor is comprised of unique wetlands, headwater streams, riparian forests and glades within the Salt River watershed.

-- Bernheim – 14,000-acres research forest and arboretum, largest private forest in the state.
+- Bernheim Arboretum and Research Forest – 16,137-acres, largest private forest in the state.

-- KNLT Conservation Easements – 308-acres (two easements) held by KNLT.
+- KNLT Conservation Easements – 308 acres (KNLT)